DiamondLightSource/pymalcolm/docs/user_docs/hello.rst

 Connecting a second Malcolm Process
 -----------------------------------

-So how about accessing this object from outside the Process we just run about?
+So how about accessing this object from outside the Process we just ran?

 Well if we start a second imalcolm session we can tell it to connect to the first session, get the HELLO block from the first Process, and run a Method on it::